 Coding today is definitely not how it was like back in 1985.
 The futuristic tools and advancements weren’t there, and all you have is knowledge and… paper.
 Basically, you’ll imagine and form up an idea on your mind and you need to write it down by hand on a piece of paper.

 John Graham-Cumming shared his story back when he was directed to develop a program that will make a machine put labels on bottles.
-It was a 6502 assembly and there wasn’t an assembler KIM-1 only had a hex keypad and a relatively tiny display.
+It was a 6502 assembly and there wasn’t an assembler for KIM-1 and it only had a hex keypad and a relatively tiny display.

 Of course, writing code like this is a pain. – JGC

-All sorts of great things really come from small beginning and this is only one of the thousands proof of that idea.
-Today programmers have the privilege to code easily and some not so trained people can do simple programs on a computer or laptop as well.
-However, even though they have a better platform, we still have to praise the effort and knowledge they have that resulted in ridiculously awesome technologies.
+All sorts of great things really come from small beginnings and this is only one of solid proofs for that concept.
+Today, programmers have the privilege to code easily and some not so trained people can do simple programs on a computer or laptop as well.
+However, even though they have a better platform, we still have to praise the effort and knowledge they have that resulted in ridiculously awesome technologies we have right now.

 We all enjoy the gadgets and Internet today and it’s such an amazing journey to see how far we’ve come in the past 30 years.
 Well, I think we should all look back to this day 30 years from now and realize what we are before all of this.

 Programming isn’t an easy task.
-It’s hard, especially if you’re asked to write your code in a paper like our professors do during quizzes and exams.
-It’s harder to spot the wrong codes, but it will teach us to improved our critical thinking and creativity.
+It’s hard, especially if you’re asked to write your code on a paper like our professors do during quizzes and exams.
+It’s harder to spot the wrong code and syntaxes, but it will teach us to improved our critical thinking and creativity.